 Iterators

-Iterators are user-defined functions which iterate through a data structure in some sequence (Goodrich et al., 2013).
+Iterators are user-defined functions that iterate through a data structure in some sequence (Goodrich et al., 2013).
 Each time it is called it returns another element of the data structure.
-For instance, Python allows creation of iterators for iterating over elements of an iterable object.
+For instance, Python allows the creation of iterators for iterating over elements of an iterable object.

-Example: The following Python code snippet creates an iterator for a list of integers, iterates through the list, printing them one by one:
+In the following example, the Python code snippet creates an iterator for a list of integers, iterates through the list, printing them one by one:

 iterator.py